Islandora-Collaboration-Group/ISLE/docs/migrate/merge-checklist.md

 Please note that endusers will take values from the `site.conf` file and flow the information as needed into the to be renamed `newsite-sample-ssl.conf` & `newsite-sample.conf` files accordingly with the domain name of your choice.
 This file will not be copied to yourdomain-config/apache/ for any usage.

 * Within the `sites-enabled` directory, rename the files `newsite-sample-ssl.conf` and `newsite-sample.conf` to your domain names - example:
-    * `digital-collections.example.edu_ssl.conf`
+    * `yourproject.yourdomain.edu_ssl.conf`

-    * `digital-collections.example.edu.conf`
+    * `yourproject.yourdomain.edu.conf`

 * Edit the previously named `newsite-sample.conf` file and change lines 3 and 4 to point to the location of your apache logs on the container - example:

-    * `ErrorLog /var/log/apache2/digital-collections.example.edu.ssl.error.log`
+    * `ErrorLog /var/log/apache2/yourproject.yourdomain.edu.ssl.error.log`

-    * `CustomLog /var/log/apache2/digital-collections.example.edu.ssl.access.log combined`
+    * `CustomLog /var/log/apache2/yourproject.yourdomain.edu.ssl.access.log combined`

 * Edit the previously named `newsite-sample-ssl.conf` file and change lines 4 and 5 to point to the location of your apache logs on the container - example:

-    * `ErrorLog /var/log/apache2/digital-collections.example.edu.ssl.error.log`
+    * `ErrorLog /var/log/apache2/yourproject.yourdomain.edu.ssl.error.log`

-    * `CustomLog /var/log/apache2/digital-collections.example.edu.ssl.access.log combined`
+    * `CustomLog /var/log/apache2/yourproject.yourdomain.edu.ssl.access.log combined`

 * Edit the previously named `newsite-sample-ssl.conf` file and change lines 12, 13 and 14 to point to the location of your certs on the `apache` container - example: